piecioshka/encoding-checker/README.md

 List of arguments with short description.

 ```
-directory   Path to directory witch will be analyze.
-Default: .
+-d | --directory <arg>   Path to directory witch will be analyze.
+Default: "."
-encoding    Name of encoding witch will be ignore in results list.
+-e | --encoding <arg>    Name of encoding witch will be ignore in results list.
-help        Show this message.
+-h | --help              Show this message.
 ```

 ## Example